 The Council's final spend by department illustrates the significant service pressures the Council is experiencing.
-The total revenue outturn has been proactively managed within the set operating budget for the year; however this was assisted by one-off income and fully releasing the annual revenue contingency.
+The total revenue outturn has been proactively managed within the set operating budget for the year; however this was assisted by some one-off income and the release of an element of the annual revenue contingency.

 The continued service demands from Homelessness and Adults and Children's social care continue to dominate the prominence of service commitments.
 These service pressures are expected to increase over the medium to long term creating further pressure on the delivery of other services to the public.
 Service demand pressures will continue to put great importance on the Council's ability to deliver service efficiencies, corporate procurement and commissioning savings and transform the way services are delivered.